ceford/cefjdemos-data-jdm-help-en/articles/menu-items/administrator-components-menu-container.md

 #### Left Panel

-- **Menu Item Type**.
-The Menu Item Type selected when this menu item was created.
-This can be one of the core menu item types or a menu item type provided by an installed extension.
+- **Menu Item Type** In this case *Components Menu Container*.
-- **Show or Hide Menu Items.** List of menu items with buttons to set visibility status.
+- **Show or Hide Menu Items** List of menu items with buttons to set visibility status.
+If a parent item is set to *Hide* all of the child items are hidden too, even if they are set to *Show*.

 #### Right Panel

-- **Menu**.
-Shows which menu the link will appear in.
+- **Menu** Shows which menu the link will appear in.
-- **Parent**.
-The item (category, menu item, and so on) that is the parent of the item being edited.
+- **Parent** The item (category, menu item, and so on) that is the parent of the item being edited.
-- **Ordering:** Indicates the order of this Menu Item in the Menu.
+- **Ordering** Indicates the order of this Menu Item in the Menu.
 The default Order is to add the Menu Item to the end of the Menu.
 This Menu Item will moved to the order position just after the Menu Item selected from the drop-down list.
 Note that the Order of Menu Items can also be changed in the Menu Item Manager.
-- **Status**.
-The published status of the item.
+- **Status** The published status of the item.
-- **Note**.
-This is normally for the site administrator's use (for example, to document information about this item) and does not show in the Frontend of the site.
+- **Note** This is normally for the site administrator's use (for example, to document information about this item) and does not show in the Frontend of the site.

-### Link Type Tab

-The Options control attributes of the link for this menu item in a Joomla menu.

-- **Link Title Attribute.** An optional custom description for the title attribute of the menu hyperlink.
-- **Link Icon Class.** If an icon class is entered, it takes precedence over the link image.
-- **Link Image.** An optional image to be used with the menu hyperlink.
-- **Image Class** An optional custom CSS style to apply to the menu image.
-- **Display Menu Item Title.** (No/Yes) If an optional image is added, whether to add the menu title next to the image.
-- **Display in Menu.** (No/Yes) Option to display the image in a menu.

-## Toolbar
+## Tips

-At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

-- **Save**.
-Saves the item and stays in the current screen.
-- **Save & Close**.
-Saves the item and closes the current screen.
-- **Cancel**.
-Closes the current screen and returns to the previous screen without saving any modifications you may have made.

-Or

-- **Close**.
-Closes the current screen and returns to the previous screen without saving any modifications you may have made.
-This toolbar icon is not shown if you are creating a new item.
-- **Help**.
-Opens this help screen.
+- The **Branch Components** item appears at the bottom of the Administrator menu.
+Access to the main Administrator menu and to this section can be customised for the Branch group.